 Actos: An Overview

-Manufactured by Takeda Pharmaceuticals, Actos (pioglitazone) is a diabetes medication that was FDA approved in July 1999 to help control blood sugar and insulin in adults with Type 2 diabetes.
-Along with a change in diet and exercise, Actos stabilizes the body’s response to insulin, a naturally-occurring substance that helps control blood sugar.
+Actos (pioglitazone) is a diabetes medication that is manufactured by Takeda Pharmaceuticals and marketed in the U.S. by Eli Lilly & Co.
+The FDA approved Actos in July 1999 to help control blood sugar and insulin in adults with type-2 diabetes.
+Actos works by stabilizing the body’s response to insulin, a naturally-occurring hormone that helps control blood-sugar.

 - Blood in the urine